Tooth mobility: Primary tooth exfoliation

 When primary teeth are near exfoliation (shedding of primary teeth) there will inevitably be an increase in mobility.
 Exfoliation usually occurs between the ages of six and thirteen years.
-It usually starts with the lower anterior teeth (incisors and canines); however, exfoliation times of the primary dentition can vary.
+It usually starts with the lower anterior teeth (incisors); however, exfoliation times of the primary dentition can vary.
 The timing depends on the permanent tooth underneath.

 Dental treatments

-A common scenario of dental treatment causing aggravation of tooth mobility, is when a new filling or crown which is a fraction of a millimetre too prominent in the bite, which after a few days causes periodontal pain in that tooth and/or the opposing tooth.
+A common scenario of dental treatment causing aggravation of tooth mobility is with a new filling or crown which is a fraction of a millimetre too prominent in the bite, which after a few days causes periodontal pain in that tooth and/or the opposing tooth.
 Orthodontic treatment can cause increased tooth mobility as well.
 One of the risks of orthodontic treatment, as a result of inadequate access for cleaning, is gingival inflammation.
 This is most likely to be seen in patients with fixed appliances.
 Some loss of connective tissue attachment and alveolar bone loss is normal during a two-year course of orthodontic treatment.
-This does not usually cause problems as it is slight and will resolve after treatment, however if oral hygiene is inadequate and the patient has a genetic susceptibility to periodontal disease, the effect can be more severe.
+This does not usually cause problems as it is slight and will resolve after treatment; however, if oral hygiene is inadequate and the patient has a genetic susceptibility to periodontal disease, the effect can be more severe.
 Another risk of orthodontic treatment that can lead to an increase in mobility is root resorption.
 The risk of this is thought to be greater if the following factors are present: